jks85/Statistical-Inference-Course-Project/README.md

    -- primary objective was to use statistical inference techniques to analyze the tooth growth data set in R -- data came from an experiment analzying the effect of Vitamin C on tooth growth in guinea pigs based on method of delivery and dose level

-   The .Rmd and .md files contain raw code, while the pdf contain formatted versions of the files.
+   The .Rmd files contain raw code.
+The .md files contain code that can be previewed in a readable format (including charts).
+The pdfs contain formatted versions of the files.